 Audiophiles may find music sounds better.

-Doses as small as 100 milligrams or less are satisfactory to a minority of consumers.
+Doses as low as 25-50 milligrams are satisfactory to a minority of consumers.
 A majority require 250-750 mg, sometimes higher.
 Phenibut powder can be put into a capsule or mixed with liquid, like orange juice to mask the taste, and drank.

 Unless instructed to by your physician or health care provider, it would be best to limit doses sizes to a maximum of 750 milligrams and daily intake to under 1500 milligrams.
 Effects of large doses can last up to 48 hours.